kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

 ## Use the production profile

->**CAUTION:** Due to changes in the installation options in Istio, Helm-based configuration is now deprecated in favor of the new IstioControlPlane API.
+>**CAUTION:** Due to changes in the installation options in Istio, Helm-based configuration is now deprecated in favor of the new IstioOperator API.
 Please keep in mind that Helm overrides will be no longer supported in future Istio releases.
-Refer to [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) documentation for details.
+Refer to [IstioOperator](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) documentation for details.

 You can deploy a Kyma cluster with Istio configured to use the production profile, or configure Istio in a running cluster to use the production profile.
 Follow these steps:

 <div tabs>
   <details>
   <summary>
-  Istio Control Plane API
+  Istio Operator API
   </summary>
-Istio installation in Kyma uses the [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) API.
+Istio installation in Kyma uses the [IstioOperator](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) API.
 This API is in the alpha version, but it's going to replace Helm-based approach in future Istio versions.
-Kyma provides the default IstioControlPlane configurations for local (Minikube) and cluster installations.
+Kyma provides the default IstioOperator configurations for local (Minikube) and cluster installations.
-You can add a custom control plane definition that overrides the default settings.
+You can add a custom Istio Operator definition that overrides the default settings.
 The definition you provide may be a partial one (you don't have to specify all options).
 In that case it will be merged with the defaults.
-In order to provide a custom IstioControlPlane configuration, define a Kyma Installation override with the `kyma_istio_control_plane` key.
+In order to provide a custom Istio Operator configuration, define a Kyma Installation override with the //TODO: zmiana na operator `kyma_istio_control_plane` key.kyma-istio-control-plane-config
-The value for this override must be a single string containing a valid definition of the IstioControlPlane custom resource, in the YAML format.
+The value for this override must be a single string containing a valid definition of the IstioOperator custom resource, in the YAML format.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)